onecmd/pushgateway-cleaner/README.md

 # pushgateway-cleaner
 A tool for prometheus-pushgateway to clean the metrics.
-Pushgateway will not clean the metrics by default, and also not provide such function, we had to manage the metrics in Pushgateway by ourself, this is a such tool to help us.
+Pushgateway will not clean the metrics by default, and also not provide such function, we had to manage the metrics(job) in Pushgateway by ourself, this is a such tool to help us.

 ## Usage